-- Look for numbers in the environment e.g. venue capacities population sizes.
-Talk about the value of digits in numbers and how they make a number bigger or smaller. - Explore the local area.
-Ask them to guess how many people live in your town, how far is the nearest airport is etc. Ask for the reasons behind their answer and check the answers online. - Estimation.
-For example ask them to think about how they can estimate how many bricks were used to build a local landmark.

-Addition, subtraction, multiplication and division

-• Share real life examples of these calculations with you children e.g. we each need 3 sweets each, how many do we need altogether?
+- Look for numbers in the environment.
+Talk about the value of digits in numbers and how they make a number bigger or smaller. - Estimation.
+For example ask them to think about how they can estimate how many bricks are in a box, how many smarties and in a tube or sweets in a jar - Addition, subtraction, multiplication and division - Share real life examples of these calculations with you children e.g. we each need 3 sweets each, how many do we need altogether?